syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Manipulation.md

-> Note: The resource file is hosted in Resources folder and sholud have name with Syncfusion.SfGrid.WPF.resx.
+N> The resource file is hosted in Resources folder and sholud have name with Syncfusion.SfGrid.WPF.resx.
 Otherwise your changes are not taken into consideration.